 Is ICSI treatment a blessing for infertile couples?

-Intracytoplasmic sperm injection (ICSI) is a modern latest technique of the traditional IVF procedure to increase the possibility of fertility.
+ICSI Treatment is a modern latest technique of the traditional IVF procedure to increase the possibility of fertility.
 This helps in improving sperm quality and its motility.

 In this process sperm and egg are collected in the same manner as in In Vitro Fertilization.
 Although sperm is mixed with the egg and a single sperm of the best quality is selected.
 This is further injected directly into the mature egg.
-It allows for fertilization, and then process of usual IVF takes place.
+It’s allows for fertilization, and then process of usual IVF takes place.
 The embryo transferred to the uterus for further growth and development.

 ICSI is applied in the following conditions at IFC

 - If vas deferens is damaged or absent.

 - Poor sperm quality during ejaculation